Lawyer defending Trump accustomed to political disaster - WTMJ

 Castor answered the mystery, telling the Washington Post that his cousin, a House Republican staff lawyer, had “served as a conduit.”

-A few weeks later, there he was, checking notes on a yellow legal pad in the well of the Senate, and speaking as the world watched.
+A few weeks later, there he was, checking notes on a yellow legal pad in the Senate, and speaking as the world watched.

 For all the criticism directed at him, Castor suggested that Trump did not criticize his performance.